 International trends in mathematics and reasons why the United States lags behind most industrializednnations in math and science

 The relationship between anxiety and mathematical performance

 WHO SHOULD ATTEND

 This seminar will be applicable for special education teachers, elementary education teachers, school psychologists, math instructors, private psychologists, administrators and parents.

 Steven G. Feifer, DEd, NCSP, ABSNP, is a nationally renowned speaker and author in the field of learning disabilities, and has authored six books on learning and emotional disorders in children.
 He is a licensed psychologist and has 19 years of experience as a school psychologist.
-Dr. Feifer is currently on the faculty at the Graduate School of Education and Human Development, and is the research coordinator for the Center for Applied Developmental Science and Neuroeducation at George Washington University.
-He maintains a private practice at the Monocacy Neurodevelopmental Center in Frederick, MD.
+Dr. Feifer is currently on the faculty at the Graduate School of Education and Human Development, George Washington University and maintains a private practice at the Monocacy Neurodevelopmental Center in Frederick, MD.
 Dr. Feifer was voted the Maryland School Psychologist of the Year in 2008, and awarded the 2009 National School Psychologist of the Year.